-Our strive to be thin, fit, pretty, and forever young is not only portrayed in our personal lives through our strict “no carb diets”, excessive workouts, or our cosmetic products and procedures in which we choose to actively adopt, but this strive for perfectionism is also strongly expressed in society through social media, magazines, the fashion world, television, movies and modeling agencies.
-We often think if we lose those ten pounds, gain muscle or adopt that healthy skin glow then we will feel better about ourselves to only soon realize that our deeply rooted self-esteem issues are still present; we still feel we are not good enough or don’t look a certain way and therefore we continue to lose more weight or gain more muscle to look better.
-So then what?
+Our strive to be thin, fit, pretty, and forever young is not only portrayed in our personal lives through our strict “no-carb diets,” excessive workouts, or the cosmetic products and procedures we choose to actively adopt, but this drive for perfectionism is also strongly expressed in society through social media, magazines, the fashion world, television, movies, and modeling agencies.
+We often think if we lose those 10 pounds, gain muscle or adopt that healthy skin glow then we will feel better about ourselves—only to realize that our deeply rooted self-esteem issues are still present; we still feel we are not good enough or don’t look a certain way and therefore we continue to lose more weight or gain more muscle to look better.
+Then what?

-The most well-known eating disorders in The Diagnostic & Statistical Manual (DSM-V) are anorexia nervosa, binge eating disorder, and bulimia nervosa.
+The most well-known eating disorders in The Diagnostic & Statistical Manual (DSM-V) are anorexia nervosa, bulimia nervosa, and binge eating disorder.
 The two other disorders in the DSM are known as avoidant-restrictive food intake disorder (ARFID) and Other Specified Feeding and Eating Disorder (OSFED).
-Although each of these disorders may differ by their signs, symptoms, and presentations, they all have one thing is common: similar underlying triggers.
+Although each of these disorders may differ by their signs, symptoms, and presentations, they all have one thing in common: similar underlying triggers.

 The American Psychological Association (APA) has shown that past abuse or trauma, low-self esteem, bullying, poor parental relationships, borderline personality disorder, substance abuse, non-suicidal self-injury disorder (NSSI), a perfectionistic personality, difficulty communicating negative emotions, difficulty resolving conflict, and genetics are known underlying triggers that contribute to the development of an eating disorder.